jessecambon/Demography/tidygeocoder-demo.md

 tidygeocoder demo
 ================

-Geocode some addresses in DC with tidygeocoder
+In honor of the recent Washington Nationals World Series win, we will geocode some addresses in Washington, DC with the tidygeocoder package.

 ``` r
 library(dplyr)